 THREE: Colouring my hair ‘pink’.

 When I was in college, PINK was my girl-crush and I embraced all of her songs by heart.
-Probably this is the reason why I have always wanted to colour my hair pink.
+Probably this is the reason why I have always wanted to color my hair pink.
 I couldn’t do this when I was still working in a consultancy (and hoping that my corporate clients could take me seriously), so one of the things I’d like to do when I went independent was to dye my hair pink.

 I went to a hair salon; but after 4 times of bleaching, my hair refused to be ‘white’.
 I couldn’t stand more hours sitting in a salon, smelling bleach solutions, and exposing my scalp to this chemical thing, so I said: “OK.
 Forget about pink.
-What colour can I get right now, without more bleaching?”
+What color can I get right now, without more bleaching?”

 FOUR: Learning basic Italian.

-One of my favourite writers, Jhumpa Lahiri, moved to Italy from the US.
+One of my favorite writers, Jhumpa Lahiri, moved to Italy from the US.
 She wanted to immerse herself in the Italian language by only speaking and writing in Italian.
 Recently, she published a book about the experience, in Italian.
 I wanted to learn the language because of this.
 Apart from that, my boyfriend is Italian.
 So, I guess, this makes sense!